nicopap/bevy-kdl-ui/template-kdl/README.md

 It is an error to call a template without the proper `targuments`, or with too many `targuments`, or referencing `tparameter` names that do not exist.

 You can also pass nodes as `targument`.
-To do so, simply use a node with the the template name and the `targument` nodes as children:
+To do so, use a node with the template name and the `targument` nodes as children:
 ```kdl, initial, 4-node-arg
 my-favorite-washing-machine "manifacturer" {
   WashingMachine noise_db=4.0 loading="Front" {